BenjaminEHowe/todo-apprenticeship/README.md

 ## Testing

-To run the unit and integrations tests, run `poetry run pytest`.
+To run the unit and integrations tests, run `poetry run pytest tests`.

 To run the end to end tests:
 - [Install Firefox](https://www.mozilla.org/en-GB/firefox/new/)